-- We completed our first carbon · We launched Green Pledge, footprint calculation. · We launched Green Pledge, a company-wide volunt - At sites where we have operational control over nonhazardous waste and energy, we reduced our: - Global electricity consumption by 2% - Non-hazardous waste disposal by 3% - We held our first annual Global Environment, Health and Safety meeting.
+- We completed our first carbon We launched Green Pledge, footprint calculation. - At sites where we have operational control over nonhazardous waste and energy, we reduced our: - Global electricity consumption by 2% - Non-hazardous waste disposal by 3% - We held our first annual Global Environment, Health and Safety meeting.

-- e launched Green Pledge, a company-wide voluntary initiative signed by more than 20% of employees and inspiring almost 2,000 individual environmental initiatives. - For the first time, our annual Innovation Challenges initiative included an environmental category, which received 72 ideas from employees for reducing energy use and waste production.
+a company-wide voluntary initiative signed by more than 20% of employees and environmental initiatives.

+For the first time, our annual Innovation Challenges initiative included an environmental category, which received 72 ideas from employees for reducing energy use and waste production.